Browse by Medical Category

 This groundbreaking technology allows us to test for more than 100 abnormalities, and the list is growing every year.
 Some of the more common genetic diseases we can detect are:

-Irene Souter, MD, has directed the Preimplantation Genetic Diagnosis Program since its inception in 2005.
+Irene Souter, MD, has directed the Preimplantation Genetic Diagnosis Program at Massachusetts General Hospital since its inception in 2005.
 From the beginning, we have succeeded in helping families overcome genetic abnormalities and produce unaffected children.

-In addition to Dr. Souter, our program comprises:
+In addition to Dr. Souter, our program includes:

 By coming to Mass General, patients receive access not only to the doctors handling their case but also to world-class specialists throughout the hospital.
 Patients have the opportunity to: